DanielleSucher/Nantucket/README.md

 d
 cmudict

-To add the CMU-based suffix dictionary, just stick 'cmusuffdict' into a new directory 'cmusuffdict' in your nltk_data/corpora/ directory.
+To add my CMU-based suffix dictionary, just stick 'cmusuffdict' into a new directory 'cmusuffdict' in your nltk_data/corpora/ directory.

+If you're curious about how I handled rhyming words not in the CMU dictionary, check out suffdict.py and test_suffdict.py.
+I get approximately 90.85% accuracy, according to my tests.

 Once you have all that, you can search for accidental limericks in any text on the command line with: python nantucket.py --text *filename* (ie ulysses.txt)